umdlife/.github/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: "⛔ Question"
-about: There are no stupid questions
+about: There are no stupid questions.
 title: ''
 labels: 'question'
 assignees: ''